chris-geek/file-downloader/README.md

 - ability to resume interrupted downloads
 - optional MD5 integrity checking of the downloaded file, including support for MD5-ETags, such as AWS CloudFront/S3
 - bandwidth throttling
 - optional auto-retry mode to manage interrupted connections
+- correctly handle HTTP 301/302 status codes (moved permanently or temporary redirects)

 The library comes with a simple command line utility to download a file from a url.
 You can pause the active download by entering `p` and resume it by entering `r`.